Travel Out & Reentry: J-1 Scholars & J-1 Student Interns

 Review the OGS Know Your Rights at the Airport (PDF) handout prior to re-entry to the United States to familiarize yourself with your rights.

 After entry, the scholar or student intern should download the I-94 Record (new window) to verify that the entry was properly recorded electronically.
-A copy of this electronic entry record should be printed for personal records after each entry to the United States.
+A copy of this electronic entry record should be printed/saved for personal records after each entry to the United States.

 During entry procedures, scholars and student interns should answer all questions clearly.
 Omission or misrepresentation of information can result in denial of entry.
 If you encounter any serious difficulty: